 The financial statements were prepared in accordance with Canadian accounting standards for not-for-profit organizations (ASNPO).
+Canadian accounting standards for not-for-profit organizations are part of Canadian GAAP.

 Measurement uncertainty

 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the period.
 Such estimates are periodically reviewed and any adjustments necessary are reported in earnings in the period in which they become known.
 Actual results could differ from these estimates.